waltligon/orangefs/doc/coding/developer-guidelines.md

 condition occurs.
 Since this is a global variable, it is overwritten everytime a system call is made.
 This means that it must be checked immediately following the failure of the system call in question.
-The errno values correspond to to various error conditions, wuch as "bad file descriptor" or "permission denied."
+The errno values correspond to to various error conditions, wuch as “bad file descriptor” or “permission denied.”
 One can print out a textual description of these error values using the perror() or strerror() functions.
 More information about the use of errno can be found in the man pages for errno, perror, and and strerror.